fupdec/mediaChips/README.md

 ## Install application (Windows)
 To install, run the executable file.
 After the first launch, go to your "AppData" directory (just write %appdata% in address bar).
 Find the folder with the name of this application.
 The folder "userfiles" should appear in it.
-Then you should download files ffmpeg.exe and ffprobe.exe.
-Maybe from here (https://github.com/FFmpeg/FFmpeg) And then place this files into folder "ffmpeg" in "userfiles".
+Then you should download archive https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z Extract files ffmpeg.exe and ffprobe.exe from folder "bin" in archive and place this files into folder "ffmpeg" in "userfiles".
-Check the right way to files should be "C:\Users\UserName\AppData\Roaming\AVDB\userfiles\ffmpeg\" And now you can scan folders from application!
+Check the right way to files should be "C:\Users\UserName\AppData\Roaming\AVDB\userfiles\ffmpeg\".
+And now you can scan videos from application!
 It's all.

 ### Portable version
 After the first launch, a folder "userdata" will be created in the folder with the executable file.
 Also need to copy files ffmpeg.exe and ffprobe.exe to the folder "userdata\userfiles\ffmpeg\"